<<Read Time: 6.5 Minutes>>

 The good folks at Visit Cheyenne have taken out the leg work on your trip to southeast Wyoming.
-Snatch up your $49 Legendary Pass here and get ready to hit the highlights of Cheyenne in this customized 3-day itinerary hitting all seven of the paid attractions in town (with space to add in some free stops and dining as well!)
+Snatch up your $25 Legendary Pass here and get ready to hit the highlights of Cheyenne in this customized 3-day itinerary hitting all four of the included and three discounted attractions in town (with space to add in some additional free stops and dining as well!)

 Terry Bison Ranch (9:30 a.m. train, 11:00 a.m. lunch)

 51 I-25 Frontage Rd, Cheyenne, WY 82007; Sunday-Saturday, Trains run incrementally 9:30 am-6:00 pm; (307) 634-4171

 As you head north on I-25, hook a right at Exit 2, Terry Ranch Road.
 Follow signs to the right to the road’s namesake.
 Your Legendary Pass includes a $5 discount on an adult ticket to the bison train, so check in at the Trading Post – all you’ll need to do is show them your pass when you purchase your ticket.
 Then a quick walk down the hill to hop on the train for a 45-minute ride through the middle of the herd.
 The roadside Americana vibe is strong here – and the only place in the world that you can safely hand-feed enormous bison!
 If you catch a morning train, you may have time to explore the grounds, visit the animals, or go for a free wagon ride.
 Hungry?
 Senator’s Steakhouse is also onsite and opens for lunch at 11 a.m.
 (Pro Tip: There are also coupons in the free Buck Off Savings Pass to save even more money on lunch!)